Amar-cmd/Pomodoro/README.md

 - *Intuitive Design*: Easy navigation and a clean interface to ensure a distraction-free study environment.
 - *Customization Options*: Personalize the app experience with various themes, timer sounds, and notification settings.

 This app is a must-have tool for every CAT aspirant, providing a structured and effective approach to conquering one of the most challenging entrance exams.
-Get ready to boost your preparation and bring your A-game to the CAT exam!